anajembaedwin/payment-micro-sass/README.md

 # Payment Micro Sass

-Payment Micro Sass is a Microsass software that utilizes paystack and stripe APIs to process payaments.
+Payment Micro Sass is a Microsass software that utilizes paystack and stripe APIs to process payments.
 This project is a proof of concept and isn't meant to be definitive or final.

 ## Features